In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 Often, the cuts and edges produced are so precise and clean that they do not require additional finishing.

-Hence CNC laser engravers are often used for part making and engraving of machine components.
+Hence CNC laser cutters and engravers are often used for making and engraving machine components.

 Lasers such as CO2 and neodymium (Nd)-doped yttrium-aluminum-garnet (Nd:YAG) are commonly used in CNC laser cutting machines.